hayekw/acegf-ietf-draft/draft-wang-acegf-protocol-00.md

 - **InvalidFormat**: The SA cannot be parsed or contains unsupported version or profile identifiers.
 - **ProfileUnsupported**: The referenced ProfileID is not implemented.
+- **AuthorizationMismatch**: The derived sealing key does not match the authorization metadata embedded in the SA.

 ### Error Handling Requirements